 According to the World Health Organization (WHO), 39% of adults aged 18 years and over were overweight in 2016, and 13% were obese.
 Overweight and obesity are the causes of death in most countries.

 People have a hard time losing weight.
-Exercise is the first thing that comes to our mind when we think about weight-loss.
+Exercise is the first thing that comes to our minds when we think about weight loss.
 “Do this exercise and you will lose x Kgs in 2 weeks.”
 “Follow this workout routine for losing weight quickly.”
 The Internet is filled with weight-loss tips and exercises.
 If you google “how to lose weight”, you will surely find thousands of results.
 There are also thousands of videos on YouTube on this topic.

 It is difficult to say what really works.
 We all have different types of bodies, we have different eating habits, metabolism, environment, and our lifestyles are different.
 Losing weight can be affected by these circumstances.

 I am not a health expert and I am definitely not overweight.
 So I would not know how it feels like to be overweight and the struggle involving weight loss.
 I have been a hard-gainer for most of my life, even in the times when I used to eat a lot.

 What is a hard-gainer?
 In simple terms, a hard gainer is someone who finds it difficult to gain weight.